 Beijing residents like dishes made from intestines.
-Their famous dishes of pig intestines include baodu, luzhu huoshao as well as stewed liver.
+Their famous dishes of pig intestines include baodu, luzhu huoshao, as well as stewed liver.
 They put stewed pig livers in soup thickened with starch.
-Stewed Liver dish is suitable for colder seasons and travelers who want to taste authentic Chinese dishes.
+The stewed Liver dish is suitable for colder seasons and travelers who want to taste authentic Chinese dishes.

 Beijing Fried Sauce Noodles